omochi/android-browser-is-broken/readme.md

 $ python -m SimpleHTTPServer
 ```

-Access it with android 4.1, 4.2, 4.3 native browser. (not chrome)
+Access `index.html` with android 4.1, 4.2, 4.3 native browser. (not chrome)

 When you scroll down, orange box is changed to `position:fixed`.
 But yellow inner box is still moving up leaving from parent orange box.